the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-coworking.md

 Though discussed last, this should be your highest priority.

 You should design these calls with an intention to make everyone feel welcome, involved and safe.
-It's highly recommended to choose a Code of Conduct and put reporting guideline in place to share with everyone in advance.
+It's highly recommended to choose a Code of Conduct and put reporting guidelines in place to share with everyone in advance.
 See this minimal [CoC from Contributor Covenant](https://www.contributor-covenant.org/) and an expanded version of {ref}`The Turing Way CoC<ch-coc>`.
 Additionally, you should also communicate the basic etiquettes, such as muting microphones when not speaking or not interrupting others when working in a Pomodoro session unless necessary.